barmalei/zebkit/src/jekyll/docs.intro.md

 Zebkit can be included into your project (page) one of the following manner:

    * Include the version of zebkit hosted on zebkit web site.
-The latest stable version is available by fixed URL (or add any other desired version): <a href="#">http://zebkit.org/ver/latest/zebkit.[min.]js</a>
+The latest stable version is available by fixed URL (or choose other desired version): <a href="#">http://zebkit.org/ver/latest/zebkit.[min.]js</a>

    * Download required runtime package and unzip it in context of your WEB server.
-Again the latest zebkit version can be found by the following URL: <a href="http://zebkit.org/ver/latest/zebkit.runtime.zip">http://zebkit.org/ver/latest/zebkit.runtime.zip</a>
+The latest zebkit version bundle can be found with the following URL: <a href="http://zebkit.org/ver/latest/zebkit.runtime.zip">http://zebkit.org/ver/latest/zebkit.runtime.zip</a>

-   * Checkout version from github and read the instruction how it can be used: <a href="https://github.com/barmalei/zebkit">https://github.com/barmalei/zebkit</a>
+   * Checkout version from github and read the instruction how it can be built and used: <a href="https://github.com/barmalei/zebkit">https://github.com/barmalei/zebkit</a>

 Add meta (optionally, for mobile devices only) and script to an HTML page as follow: